OneLight-Studio/onebike-android/README.md

 # Velib N' Roses
 An Android application that makes Velib'Toulouse even more fabulous

-# MIT License
-This application is released under the MIT License.
-See the LICENSE file for more details.

 # Importing the project into Android Studio

 * Install SDK targets 8 and 17, Google Play Services and Android Support Library.